Ward's Book of Days.

-In 1602, Harvey returned to London and took up a lectureship at the College of Physicians.
+In 1602, before the time of a truckers report, Harvey returned to London and took up a lectureship at the College of Physicians.
 In his lectures he questioned the accepted beliefs of the time as proposed by Aristotle (4th Century B.C.) modified by Gallen (2nd Century A.D.) that the veins contain both blood and air and they are fed by the liver.
 He proposed that the dynamic of the blood flow was the heart and not the liver.

 Harvey also conducted research on embryology and proved the theory that embryos grow gradually and do not possess the characteristics of an adult in the formative stages.
 He proved his research by dissection, having obtained permission to take samples of deer from the Royal hunting parks, thereby beginning the movement for scientific research into biology.

 Although Harvey is recognised as the discoverer of the circulation of the blood, there is an earlier reference to the theory.
 In Shakespeare’s Coriolanus, a work not published until after Shakespeare’s death, the following lines clearly show that the circulation theory is known at the time.